RedBucketRealty/Planning/frontend_plans/business_requirements.md

   - Highlights product recommendations across key business verticals
   - Showcases new products and services across key business verticals
   - Has navigation to a profile page
-  - Has functionality to add Products and services to a favorites list
+  - Has functionality to add products and services to a favorites list
 - A cart page
   - Displays all products and services added to the cart
   - Has functionality to move to a payment page for the current cart items